DivyaPuraswani/Mini-Facebook-Design/README.md

-# BUS243_Mini-Facebook
+# Designed Mini-Facebook

+Designed a relational database for a group of users that allows them to create their profiles, update status, post photos, send messages and comments by using PHP.

-Developed a user interface using PHP and Worked with SQL queries to analyze database and find results like mutual friends, recommend users about their potential friends etc. using joins, recursive queries etc.
+Worked with SQL queries to find results like mutual friends, recommend users about their potential friends,display photos of various users, display comments on a picture using joins, suqueries and recursive queries.

+Analyzed database using Tableau to find business insights like demographic distribution of users, number of users and their age.